dosditsdefront/enter-element-on-viewport/README.md

 # enter-element-on-viewport
-Subscribe an array of dom elements and emit event when enter to a viewport
+Trigger event when element reach the viewport for the first time

 ## Features & characteristics:
 * NO dependencies